 There are no congressional records to confirm that this is truly a national day.
 Nor, did we find a presidential proclamation.

-People who like this holiday will also enjoy:
+People who like this holiday will surely enjoy:

-Here is another June 3 holiday you are certain to enjoy:
+Here are more June 3 holidays you are certain to enjoy:

 Flower of the Day: Anemone